TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

 <img src="https://m.media-amazon.com/images/I/41hpOy-Pp1L._SL500_.jpg" style="float: left; max-width: 10em" class="me-3 mb-3 img-thumbnail">
 </a>

-First time I've read this book before covid times of 2019.
-I was going through series of failed breakups, business wasn't working very well and I was living in a rented place I didn't like.
-This book gave me kick to face my fears, deal with stress and take actions steps to improve my life.
+First time I've read this book before COVID-19 times of 2019.
+I was going through a series of failed breakups, my business wasn't working very well and I was living in a rented place I didn't like.
+This book gave me a kick to face my fears, deal with stress, and take action steps to improve my life.
 It worked.

-End of 2024 was also full of challenges and hard first-time decisions, so I though I'd re-read this book.
+The end of 2024 was also full of challenges and hard first-time decisions, so I thought I'd re-read this book.
 The contents nailed it.
-It helps me shift my "be victim and wait" default approach and again, take actions steps to make my vission happen.
+It helps me shift my "be a victim and wait" default approach and again, take action steps to make my vision happen.

-This book is timeless mediation written already in 1948, yet its stories can be found in everyday life in 2024.
+This book is a timeless meditation written already in 1948, yet its stories can be found in everyday life in 2024.
 If you'd only one book from this list, I recommend this one.
 The Audible has a great uplifting yet strict voice that perfectly fits the narrative.

 <div class="clearfix"></div>